Academany/fabzero/program/basic/doc.md

 ### Emoji

 Yes!
 You can add emotions to your documentation too!
-Gitlab and Github will render them properly.
+GitLab and GitHub will render them properly.
 All you have to do is using some codes between colons like `:blush:` and it will show :blush:

 Visit the [Emoji cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/) for a full list of supported emoji :+1:

 ### Pictures

 * Resizing Images.
-You can resize and convert between image formats using [GraphicsMagick](http://www.graphicsmagick.org/) package. `gm convert -resize 600x600 bigimage.png smallimage.jpg` will resize `bigimage.png` without modifiyng the aspect ratio inside a bounding box of 600x600 pixels and convert it into `.jpg`.
+You can resize and convert between image formats using [GraphicsMagick](http://www.graphicsmagick.org/) package. `gm convert -resize 600x600 bigimage.png smallimage.jpg` will resize `bigimage.png` without modifying the aspect ratio inside a bounding box of 600x600 pixels and convert it into `.jpg`.

 * Creating an image strip: It might be useful for documenting workflows to compose a strip of images using [GraphicsMagick](http://www.graphicsmagick.org/) package. `gm convert +append -geometry x400 image1.png image2.png image3.png image4.png strip.png` will compose 4 separate images in a file named `strip.png` 400 pixels high.